 Images with Links

-The image captions have links to blog posts describing them.
+The image captions have links to posts on Rudy's Blog describing them.

 Rudy by a Big Sur portal to another world called La Hampa.